 You don't notice the mistake when it happens.
 You notice it when it's too late.

 The system that eliminates this is already running.
-It is called Cortex.
+It is called the AIMN intelligence suite.

 Right now, Cortex is ingesting regulatory filings, scanning clinical trial updates, and cross-referencing competitive movements across your therapeutic landscape.
 It is not waiting for a query.
 It is not idle between sessions.
 It is actively watching everything your team cannot.